Goods-Lab/RASP/README.md

 ```

 ## Installation
 We are working on getting RASP up on anaconda.
-In the meantime, to install RASP from Github please clone the repo:
+In the meantime, to install RASP from Github please navigate to the location where you would like install the package and clone the repo:
 ```bash
 git clone https://github.com/Goods-Lab//RASP.git
 cd RASP